chocolatey/choco-wiki/How-To-Install-Upgrade-Package-Without-Scripts.md

 * You do not have a package installed for Firefox.
 * You see Chocolatey.org (the community feed) has a newer version of Firefox 2.0.0 (package id is firefox) as the latest version.

-**Recommendation**: You should run the regular install for Firefox and allow Chocolatey to upgrade the installed version.
+**Recommendation**: You should run the regular choco install (without the skip powershell argument) for Firefox and allow Chocolatey to upgrade the installed version.
 Check the package files first to be sure it is the same type of install (native installer versus zip archives).
 You can download the package and review the install script.
 You can also use `--noop` as part of your install arguments to see the script.

 ### Community Feed has a package older than your version
 Consider the following scenario: